davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-09-29-how-to-backup-restore-your-tasksequenceconfiguration-manager-2012-and-powershell.md

 # Backup of Task Sequence

-I already showed you how to use the new Powershell module for ConfigMgr 2012 SP1 beta (<a href="http://www.david-obrien.de/?p=442" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.de/?p=442', 'Powershell module for ConfigMgr 2012']);" >Powershell module for ConfigMgr 2012</a>) and today I will show you how to use a bit of it.
+I already showed you how to use the new Powershell module for ConfigMgr 2012 SP1 beta ([Powershell module for ConfigMgr 2012](http://www.david-obrien.de/?p=442)) and today I will show you how to use a bit of it.

 In order to access the cmdlets you need to open a 32-bit Powershell and add the module like I showed you in the previous article.